Tips for Giving Your Speech or Talk

 Do You Get Nervous When You Talk? - What to Do if You Talk to Fast

 I was recently looking for a place to find out the approximate number of words per minute we speak.
-I check this so that when I'm writing something I have to share, I can estimate how long it will take (Which, by the way, is 150-160 words per minute - then I add 5 minutes for every 15 for my ad libs).
+I check this so when I'm writing something I have to share, I can estimate how long it will take (Which, by the way, is 150-160 words per minute - then I add 5 minutes for every 15 for my ad libs).
 But, when searching I found this excellent article with tips on slowing down and handling nervousness.
 I highly recommend it if you are uncomfortable talking in front of others.

 - I Talk Too Fast - Executive Coaching Tip